 2. Travel Etch A Sketch

-I used to love this when I was a kid, and I love that there is now a travel size version for my kids.
-Perfect for getting those creative juices flowing while your on the road.
+I used to love this when I was a kid, and I love that there is now a travel-size version for my kids.
+It’s perfect for getting those creative juices flowing while you’re on the road.

 I bring a Travel Etch A Sketch for each kid so we don’t have any fighting.
 Another option is the DoodlePro which is just as fun.